ripandy/SOAR/README.md

 Unity Event Binder is a custom implemented Unity Component that forwards events raised by a `GameEvent` into `UnityEvent`.
 This is also known as an `EventListener` in Scriptable Object Architecture terminology.

-To use them, add the component to any GameObject and assign the GameEvent instance to the `GameEventToListen` field.
+To use them, add the component to any GameObject and assign the GameEvent instance to the `Game Event To Listen` field.

 ![SOAR_UnityEventBinder_AssignGameEvent](https://github.com/user-attachments/assets/5b0604ed-28a9-41e6-9045-92f2d38314a4)

-Upon raising the event, the assigned UnityEvent will be invoked.
+Upon raising the event, actions assigned to `On Game Event Raised` will be invoked by UnityEvent.

 <img width="300" src="https://github.com/user-attachments/assets/d13742c0-a75d-4094-a1a6-f2596bea58ba" alt="SOAR_UnityEventBinder_AssignUnityEvent"/>